axamarionettes logo eshop

 MY STORY / I love puppets

-My puppetry career began when I was five years old, and my father took me and my sister to a traditional Czech arts and crafts shop.
-There, I discovered a whole new world: Czech marionettes.
-I immediately gravitated towards a witch puppet, while my sister chose a skeleton.
+My name is Xenie Axamitova, and my journey into the world of puppetry began when I was just five years old.
+My father took my sister and me to a traditional Czech arts and crafts shop, where I first discovered the magical world of Czech marionettes.
+I was immediately captivated by a witch puppet, while my sister chose a skeleton.
+Little did I know, this small encounter would shape my future and ignite a lifelong passion.

 Many years later, when I was around 18, I had the opportunity to work at the Jiří Trnka animation department of Barrandov Studios in Prague.
 Barrandov Studios, founded in 1931, is the largest film studio in the country and one of the largest in Europe.
 It has been the production site for several major Hollywood films, including Mission Impossible, The Bourne Identity, and many others.